 Apple is in the process of preparing iOS 10.3 for a public launch, which means beta seeds will find their way to developers on a semi-regular basis.

-To update, developers that installed the first developer beta can download and install the sixth developer beta for iOS 10.3 as an over-the-air (OTA) update through Settings.
+To update, developers that installed the previous developer beta can download and install the seventh developer beta for iOS 10.3 as an over-the-air (OTA) update through Settings.

-Here’s what’s new in the first beta, and we’ll update the list if anything new is discovered in the sixth beta:
+Here’s what’s new in the first beta, and we’ll update the list if anything new is discovered in the seventh beta:

 - The Find My iPhone app now includes Find My AirPods